shivamsharmabtp/KayCoin/README.md

 # KayCoin

-A Redactable version of bitcoin with caching of redaction votes.
+A Redactable version of permisionless blockchain like bitcoin with caching of redaction votes.

 ## Authors: